Encephalitis in Dogs

 Diagnosis of GME

 Encephalitis can be suspected based on age, breed, history, clinical signs and neurological examination.
 However, other neurological diseases may have similar characteristics, and therefore tests are warranted.
 Blood tests are useful as a general health screen, but seldom are enough to diagnose encephalitis.
-Encephalitis in dogs is diagnosed by MRI of the brain and CSF analysis.
+Encephalitis in dogs is diagnosed by magnetic resonance imaging (MRI) of the brain and cerebrospinal fluid (CSF) analysis.
 Sometimes additional blood tests or CSF tests are warranted to rule out infectious causes of encephalitis.
 MRI may show characteristic areas of ‘inflammation’.
 CSF analysis may show an elevated nucleated cell count (pleocytosis), with increased protein levels.

 High-field MRI of a dog’s brain with encephalitis.
 The arrows show ‘hyperintensity’ of the white matter on the left side of the screen.
 Also note that the ventricles (bright white) is asymmetrical.